The City of Santa Fe’s Mayors for a Guaranteed Income Project

 What is the Mayors for a Guaranteed Income (MGI) Project?

 Mayor Michael D. Tubbs from Stockton, CA, and the Economic Security Project founded Mayors for a Guaranteed Income in June 2020.
 Mayors, including Mayor Alan Webber, came together in this network to implement guaranteed income projects across the country that lift all of our communities, building a resilient, just America.
 A guaranteed income is a monthly, cash payment given directly to individuals.
 It is unconditional, with no strings attached and no work requirements.
 A guaranteed income is meant to supplement, rather than replace, the existing social safety net and can be a tool for racial and gender equity.
 Learn more here.
 Each project across the country looks a little different in response to local needs.
 In 2021 the City of Santa Fe received a grant for $500,000 from MGI to help young student parents enrolled at SFCC.
 The work continues with an additional $500,000 in American Rescue Plan Act (ARPA) funding that was approved by Mayor Webber and the City Councilor in 2022.

 Who will be eligible for funding in the Santa Fe MGI Project?

-The goal of the Santa Fe MGI project is to assist young parents to attain their educational goals so that they are able to provide a stable income for themselves and their families in the future.
+The goal of the Santa Fe MGI project is to assist young parents attain their educational goals so that they are able to provide a stable income for themselves and their families in the future.
 The funding will target ninety-eight (98) young parents, making less than 65% of the Average Median Income (about $44,000 for a family of two or $55,000 for a family of four) enrolled in a certificate or degree program at the Santa Fe Community College (SFCC).

 What benefits will they receive?

-Randomly selected students who qualify for assistance will receive a monthly income of $400.
+Randomly selected students who qualify for assistance will receive a monthly income of $400 for 12 months.

 How does guaranteed income change lives?